dbangdev/dbang.dev/docs/intro.md

 ## Getting Started

-First you should install dbang, the easy way is `brew install dbangdev/tap/dbang`
+First you should install dbang, the easy way is `brew install dbangdev/tap/dbang` (X86) or `cargo install dbang`.

 ## Generate your repo on Github